computational-ecology-lab/computational-ecology-lab.github.io/_posts/2026-06-10-EcoNets-Collection.md

 It is very exciting to be part of this team as we hope to create a very nice collection of papers in one of our favourite research topics: Ecological Networks!

-*If you working on something exciting right now, we are very much looking forward to your submission!*
+**If you are working on something exciting right now, we are very much looking forward to your submission!**

 And please reach out if you have any questions.